More

-The Union First offers a fresh look at this segment of the Civil War west of the Mississippi.
-Her analysis challenges traditional narratives of how the Missouri Civil War began in 1861.
+The Union First offers a fresh look at this segment of the Civil War west of the Mississippi and challenges traditional narratives of how the Civil War in Missouri began.
 It will interest historians as well as first time readers of history.

 “The boys wanted to fight and they wanted something to eat.”
 They believed they would “all be starved to death or captured.”